How to Use Stitch Markers (for Crochet)

 The pattern was added to your Crochet Patterns.

 Ever wonder how to use stitch markers when it comes to your crochet projects?
-This How to Use Stitch Markers crochet video is the perfect outline of not only when you can use stitch markers, but also the different kinds you can use as well.
+This How to Use Stitch Markers (for Crochet) page includes a crochet tutorial video and also includes the perfect outline of not only when you can use stitch markers, but also the different kinds you can use as well.

 This is a super helpful crochet stitch markers tutorial for beginners that are looking to start more complex projects or those crocheters who have never tried to use them.
 Stitch markers have a fantastic number of uses so learning how to use them can be super beneficial in your next crochet project!